James Vowles

-James Patrick Vowles (born 20 June 1979) is a British motorsport engineer and Team Principal of Williams Racing.
+James Patrick Vowles (born 20 June 1979) is a British racing driver, motorsport engineer and Team Principal of Williams.
 Before joining Williams, he was the motorsport strategy director at Mercedes-AMG Petronas Formula One Team.
 He was also responsible for the Brawn GP race strategy, which was critical to the team's championship-winning 2009 season.
 He has worked in Formula One for over 20 years, including under the leadership of team principals David Richards, Ross Brawn, and Toto Wolff, and has played a key role in nine Constructors' Championships, eight Drivers' Championships and over 100 Grand Prix wins.

 Education

 Vowles attended the International School of Geneva, graduating in 1997 with an International Baccalaureate.
 He went on to the University of East Anglia, obtaining a degree in computer science in 2000.
 During his studies, he sought opportunities in various Formula One teams, aiming to apply his mathematical expertise in the racing industry; however, he encountered rejection from all of them, as they did not require mathematicians at the time.
 Some of the rejection letters suggested him to obtain an engineering degree instead, if he wanted to have a better chance in the sport.

-He pursued his passion for motorsport by earning a master's degree in Motorsport Engineering and Management from Cranfield University in 2001.
+Vowles pursued his passion for motorsport by earning a master's degree in Motorsport Engineering and Management from Cranfield University in 2001.
 As a student at Cranfield, he contributed to a project that won the Prodrive Award of Excellence for designing a racing car for the Jim Russell Racing School.
 The award ceremony was attended by several Formula One teams and he received multiple job offers the following day.

 Career

-He started his career in Formula One with British American Racing in 2001 and stayed with the team through its transitions to Honda Racing F1, Brawn GP, and Mercedes.
+Vowles started his career in Formula One with British American Racing in 2001 and stayed with the team through its transitions to Honda Racing F1, Brawn GP, and Mercedes.
 During his career in F1, he has worked with world champions Jacques Villeneuve, Jenson Button, Michael Schumacher, Lewis Hamilton, and Nico Rosberg.
 In February 2023, he became team principal at Williams Racing.